Split Suburban Railway: Operations

-Kastel Stari-Split
+Kastel Stari – Split

-The Kaštel Stari-Split (and back) line is served by 17 trains daily in each direction on the weekdays and 8 trains during the weekend.
-Croatian Railways operate refurbished Y1 diesel multiple units and new HŽ 7023 diesel multiple units on the track.
+The Kaštel Stari–Split route is served by 17 trains daily in each direction on the weekdays and 8 trains during the weekend.
+HŽ Putnički prijevoz operate refurbished Y1 diesel multiple units and new HŽ 7023 diesel multiple units on the track.
 Several times a day bus connection runs between Split airport/Trogir and Kastel Stari railway station, aligned with the train schedule.

-Kopilica - Split Harbor
+Kopilica – Split

-Split-Predgrađe (Kopilica) - Split line was served by 27 trains daily in each direction on the weekdays.
+Split-Predgrađe (Kopilica) – Split line was served by 27 trains daily in each direction on the weekdays.
 Just one HŽ 7023 diesel multiple unit ran on the line.
 Its use caused disruption on lines towards Kastela and Perkovic.
-In early November 2019, Split (Kopilica) - Split (Harbor) standalone line was removed from schedule in favor of better integrating Kastel Stari-Split line.
+In early November 2019, Split (Kopilica) – Split (Harbor) services were discontinued in favor of better integrating Kastel Stari–Split line.

 Planned development

-Due to the frequent traffic bottlenecks, jams, and the rapid increase in passenger traffic at the nearby Split Airport (doubling between 2013 and 2017 to 3 million passengers, increasing further at a 23% annual rate), the Split Suburban railway is planned to be extended for roughly 12–14 km further, beyond Kastel Stari to Split Airport and running to Trogir as an endstation.
+Due to the frequent traffic bottlenecks, jams, and the rapid increase in passenger traffic at the nearby Split Airport (doubling between 2013 and 2017 to 3 million passengers, increasing further at a 23% annual rate), the Split Suburban railway is planned to be extended for roughly 12–14 km further, beyond Kaštel Stari to Split Airport and running to Trogir as an end station.
 Some older studies from 2000 and 2003 also envisaged extending the line eastward, but this has since been dropped.

-In 2006 Marijan Klaric, deputy CEO of Croatian Railways, announced the plans to overhaul the Split suburban railway, electrify the lines, add another set of tracks and extend the line to Trogir, but nothing happened.
-Croatian Railways invited the town of Split to work together on defining the new Trogir-Airport-Split railway in 2014.
+In 2006, Marijan Klarić, deputy CEO of HŽ Putnički prijevoz, announced the plans to overhaul the Split suburban railway, electrify the lines, add another set of tracks and extend the line to Trogir, but nothing happened.
+HŽ Putnički prijevoz invited the town of Split to work together on defining the new Trogir-Airport-Split railway in 2014.
 In 2017, a conceptual design study for the line was published.
 It probed into two different paths (north and south from D8 road), estimating that two viaducts and one tunnel should be built for the line.
 Kaštel Kambelovac, Split Airport and Trogir train stations would also be built from scratch.
 Split-Trogir line would have an annual capacity of 5.6 million passengers.
 The calculations estimated the cost at 500 million kuna.